andrew/ultimate-awesome/README.md

 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
 - [awesome-notes](https://github.com/sabertazimi/awesome-notes) - :dragon: Personal Learning Notes - Today I Learned (TIL).
 - [awesome-ai4code-papers](https://github.com/bdqnghi/awesome-ai4code-papers) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
+- [awesome-bitshares](https://github.com/bitshares/awesome-bitshares) - A curated list of awesome resources for the BitShares Blockchain.
 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
+- [awesome-devrant](https://github.com/devRant-Community/awesome-devrant) - A curated list of awesome devRant projects, libraries, software and resources.
 - [awesome-clubhouse](https://github.com/ehsanghaffar/awesome-clubhouse) - Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 - [awesome-buildless](https://github.com/hwclass/awesome-buildless) - A collection of sites, apps built based on & packages, articles and other stuff about ES modules.
 - [awesome-github-profile](https://github.com/imaaquibali/awesome-github-profile) - A collection of awesome readme templates to display on your profile.